 On successful completion of the Level 3 National Extended Diploma, you will achieve the equivalent of 3 A Levels and 48-168 UCAS points.
 You can then apply for university courses in subjects such as Tourism Management, Cruise Management or Aviation Management.
 Alternatively, you could progress to our Level 4 HNC in Travel and Tourism Management.

 Employment is also an option, as this sector is one of the largest employers in the West Midlands.
 After successfully completing this course, you can begin your career in the Travel, Aviation and Hospitality industry.
-Previous students have progressed into employment with major companies such as Thomas Cook, Premier Inn, Ramada Hotels and Swissport.
+Previous students have progressed into employment with major companies such as Premier Inn, Ramada Hotels and Swissport.